top of page

 An imaging sensor is a device/subsystem/chipset that conveys information used to make an image.
 It does so by converting the variable attenuation of light waves (as they pass through or reflect off objects) falling on the sensor area into electrical signals that can be understood by a CPU.

-In this digital era, let’s keep our focus on digital sensors.
 Digital imaging sensors can be categorized in terms of the below listed aspects.

 a.
-CCD – charge-couple device
+CCD – Charge-Coupled Device

 b.
 CMOS – Complementary Metal Oxide Semiconductor